ambab-infotech/coupon-error-message/README.md

 ## Configurations

-Go to Admin -> Stores -> Configuration -> **Select store view** -> Ambab -> Custom Coupon Error Message
+Go to Admin -> Stores -> Configuration -> Ambab -> Coupon Error Message

 ## Contribute

-Feel free to fork and contribute to this module by creating a PR to master branch (https://github.com/ambab-infotech/couponerromessage).
+Feel free to fork and contribute to this module by creating a PR to master branch (https://github.com/ambab-infotech/coupon-error-message).

 ## Support

-For issues please raise here https://github.com/ambab-infotech/couponerromessage/issues
+For issues please raise here https://github.com/ambab-infotech/coupon-error-message/issues

 In case of additional support feel free to reach out at tech.support@ambab.com